carbon-io/carbond/docs/guide/collections.rst

 :js:class:`~carbond.collections.Collection`.
 By default, the ``find`` operation supports ID queries and pagination.
-ID queries on the ``find`` operation are used by Carbon to communicate the location (i.e., the ``Location`` header) of objects when doing a bulk insert.
+ID queries on the ``find`` operation are used by Carbon to communicate the location (i.e., the ``Location`` header) of objects in response to a bulk insert.
 If this is disabled, then the ``insert`` operation should likely be disabled as well (note, ``insertObject`` makes use of the ID path parameter instead).
 Enabling pagination adds the ``page`` parameter to the list of parameters for the collection operation.
-Note, ``find`` operation parameter list includes two more parameters: ``skip`` and ``limit``.
+Note, the ``find`` operation parameter list includes two more parameters: ``skip`` and ``limit``.
 When pagination is enabled, it will be transparent to the operation handlers themselves.
 Instead, :js:class:`~carbond.collections.Collection` will update